-Price Risk
+Effect on financial instruments held by the Scheme

 -15% +15%

 \$ \$

-31 December 2022 (58,978,354) 58,978,354
+31 December 2023 (46,325,811) 46,325,811

-31 December 2021 (45.009.808) 45.009.808
+31 December 2022 (58.978.354) 58.978.354

 (d) Fair value measurement

 Financial assets and liabilities measured at fair value are categorised under a three-level hierarchy, reflecting the availability of observable market inputs when estimating the fair value.
 If different levels of inputs are used to measure a financial asset or liability's fair value, the classification within the hierarchy is based on the lowest level input that is significant to the fair value measurement.
 The three levels are: